auth0-lab/fga-dotnet-sdk/docs/Auth0FgaApi.md

 <a name="writeauthorizationmodel"></a>
 # **WriteAuthorizationModel**
-> WriteAuthorizationModelResponse WriteAuthorizationModel (TypeDefinitions body)
+> WriteAuthorizationModelResponse WriteAuthorizationModel (TypeDefinitions typeDefinitions)

 Create a new authorization model